damianhakert/damianhakert.github.io/source/handbook/index.html.md

    * We recognize this through the #thanks channel, and sometimes also through a discretionary bonus.
    * Managers can recommend their team members to the CEO for a $1,000 bonus.
-   * On team call, the manager announces the “who” and “why” of the bonus; and the "why" should be tied to our [values](#values).
+   * On team call, the manager announces the “who” and “why” of the bonus; and the "why" should be tied to your performance.
    * The manager should send a brief email that explains the bonus (same as the team call blurb) and states the amount to People Ops and our Controller who will [process](/handbook/people-ops/#using-trinet) the information into payroll and BambooHR.
 People Ops should _confirm_ when these steps have been taken, back to the manager.
+   * For values based bonuses please see [Tinggly](https://about.gitlab.com/handbook/#tinggly).
 1. If you think you are meeting the requirements for another title, want to change jobs within the company, or think your growth should be reflected in your compensation please feel free to discuss with your manager.
+If you feel uncomfortable speaking with your manager, you can also contact People Ops.

 ### Referral Bonuses